Georgetown University Scholarships (2025–2026)

 Does Georgetown offer automatic scholarships based on GPA or test scores?

-No. All Georgetown aid is based on demonstrated financial need, determined through the FAFSA and CSS Profile.
+No. All Georgetown aid is based strictly on demonstrated financial need, determined through FAFSA and CSS Profile.

 Does Georgetown superscore the SAT or ACT?

-Yes for the SAT and no for the ACT.
-Georgetown does superscore, meaning they consider your highest section scores across test dates when reviewing applications.
+Yes for the SAT, no for the ACT.
+Georgetown does superscore the SAT, considering your highest section scores across test dates.

-Can outside merit awards be stacked with Georgetown need-based aid?
+Can outside merit awards be stacked with need-based aid?

 🏆 Competitive Scholarships

-Unlike many large public universities, Georgetown does not run a broad slate of competitive merit scholarships.
-The few university-level awards that exist are either tied to financial need or are highly selective nominations for Jesuit high school graduates.
-Because Georgetown relies primarily on need-based aid, most families will not find major competitive merit opportunities here.
+Unlike many large public universities, Georgetown does not run a broad slate of competitive merit scholarships for undergraduates.
+The very limited university-level awards are either tied to financial need or are highly selective nominations, usually for top graduates of Jesuit high schools.
+Most families will not find major competitive merit opportunities here, as Georgetown relies primarily on need-based aid.

 Competitive Aid FAQ